Skip to content

 VisionTagger content configuration showing customizable metadata sections and fields

-Publish metadata in the format that best fits your pipeline.
 For XMP sidecars and embedded metadata, VisionTagger integrates with ExifTool — an industry-standard, widely trusted utility.
-Your metadata will appear in apps like Adobe Lightroom, Bridge, Capture One, Photo Mechanic, darktable, and any other software that reads XMP.
-Write back to your Photos Library, export JSON or TXT per image, or generate a single file for an entire run.
+Your metadata will appear in apps like Adobe Lightroom, Bridge, Capture One, Photo Mechanic, and any other software that reads XMP.
+Write back to your Photos Library, export JSON, CSV or TXT per image, or generate a single file for an entire run.
 Add Finder tags for fast organization in macOS.
 Select multiple outputs at once and configure them together — so one generation pass can feed every destination you use.

 Example of VisionTagger publish configuration